BenjaminRA/things_to_do_scraper/readme.md

 112 self.driver = webdriver.Chrome()
 ```

-The scraper can run mutiple scraper instances, and every time one of the scrapers collects information about a city, the id of city will be stored in the file `cached.json`.
+The scraper can run mutiple scraper instances, and every time one of the scrapers collects information about a city, the id of city will be stored in the table `cache`.
 That way, the other scrapers can skip the cities that have already been scraped.

 Whenever an instance crashes for whatever reason, it will be restarted automatically.